maximtereshchenko/conveyor/README.md

       scope.
 In such case the product from this schematic of type MODULE will be used in module path
 * Inheritance
     * A schematic inherits properties, plugins, dependencies and repositories from another schematic used as a template.
-It is defined with a group, a name and a version
+It is defined with a group, a name and a version.
+The property `conveyor.schematic.template.location` defines the path to the template.
+It is relative to the directory, where the schematic definition is located.
+It is not inherited from the template.
+The default value is `../conveyor.json`
     * A schematic has zero or more inclusions.
 It will be used as a template for included schematics
     * A schematic is constructed before its inclusions
     * A schematic is constructed after its schematic template